There are three main ways to define strings in PHP. We have:

 The first step in tidying up data is to trim any excess whitespace from the string.
 This is a good idea to prepare for a database insert or string comparison.

-The trim() function strips whitespace from the start and end of a string and returns the resulting string.
+function strips whitespace from the start and end of a string and returns the resulting string.
 The characters it strips by default are newlines and carriage returns (\n and \r), horizontal and vertical tabs (\t and \x0B), end-of-string characters (\0), and spaces.
 You can also pass it a second parameter containing a list of characters to strip instead of this default list.
-Depending on your particular purpose, you might like to use theltrim() or rtrim() functions instead which perform the same operation, but you choose which side of the string to affect.
+Depending on your particular purpose, you might like to use theltrim()

 Here we remove some literal junk from the beginning and end of our string: